AussieGuy0/parkrun-parser/README.md

 > [!WARNING]
 > Only use this for personal use.
 Please see https://www.parkrun.com.au/terms-conditions/ for more details regarding acceptable use of parkrun data.

-A Go program that parses parkrun results and stores it into a SQLite database..
+A Go program that parses parkrun results and stores them in a SQLite database.

 ## Features

 - Scrapes results from any Parkrun location using its URL slug
 - Stores data in a SQLite database
+- Generates statistical reports

 ## Prerequisites